 Netflix stock has plunged after their most recent earnings call—and their job listings have been doing the same over the past year.

-As we called out in our recent post, Netflix was the only company in the FANGMAT group with a decrease in job listings recently (down 121% since December 2021).
+As we called out in our recent blog post, based on our job data Netflix was the only company in the FANGMAT group with a decrease in job listings recently (down 121% since December 2021).
 And share prices have fallen sharply since Netflix reported its first loss of subscribers in over 10 years.

 It’s no surprise that Netflix has cited increased pressure from the competition as one of the reasons its subscriber count fell.
 The number of firms offering their own streaming service has increased dramatically over the past few years.
 While having the obvious effect of increasing options for consumers to spend money, it also increases the demand for talent, as Apple, Amazon, and others have all started to generate their own content.

 When comparing Netflix’s posting growth to its competitors a stark contrast can be seen, with Netflix a clear laggard.

 From the job posting perspective, many of Netflix’s competitors seemed poised for growth.
 For example, Roku, which is trading at a discount off the Netflix news, has been on a hiring spree recently, signaling a possibility of growth and a better outlook before their upcoming earnings call.